 Supply refers to anything in demand that is sold in a competitive marketplace.
-It mainly refers to goods, services and labour.
-The price of goods, price of related goods and price of inputs affect the supply as these contribute to the overall cost of goods sold.
+It mainly refers to goods, services, and labor.
+The price of goods, price of related goods, and price of inputs affect the supply as these contribute to the overall cost of goods sold.

 The theory of supply is related to the following terms:

 It is a tabular representation of the correlation between the price of a commodity and its quantity supplied for a given period of time.
 It has two aspects :

 It is defined as the tabular representation of different quantities of commodities a seller is offering to sell at different price levels during a given period of time.